dan-in-it/noxappbot/README.md

 1. **Post the Application Button** (Administrator only):
    ```
-   !post_application
+   /post_application
    ```
-   Run this command in the channel where you want the application button.
+   Use this slash command in the channel where you want the application button.

 2. **Application Flow:**
-   - User clicks "Apply" button
+   - User clicks "Apply to Guild" button
-   - Fills out Part 1 of the application (5 questions)
-   - Automatically proceeds to Part 2 (2 questions)
+   - Bot sends a DM with the first question
+   - User responds to each question in DM
-   - Bot creates private channel: `application-{username}`
+   - After all 7 questions are answered, bot creates private channel: `application-{username}`
    - Application is posted as an embed in the new channel
    - User gets confirmation with channel link

+3. **DM Requirements:**
+   - Users must have DMs enabled from server members
+   - Bot will notify users if DMs are disabled
+   - Users can type 'cancel' at any time to stop the application

 ### Managing Applications